HuidaeCho/tifcat/README.md

 # TifCat

-This program prints out cell values of a GeoTIFF file.
-I wrote this utility for unit testing.
-It requires GDAL.
+This program prints out the cell values of a GeoTIFF file.
+It is meant to be used for unit testing with small files and requires GDAL.

 ```bash
 $ ./tifcat test/fdr.tif